 - Top with nut butter – While your mug cake is still warm, top it with a dollop of Nutella, peanut butter, almond butter, cashew butter, etc.

-- Frosting – Spread a spoonful of chocolate brownie frosting or peanut butter frosting on top of the warm chocolate cakes.
+- Frosting – Spread a spoonful of chocolate brownie frosting, cream cheese frosting or peanut butter frosting on top of the warm chocolate cakes.

 - Mix-ins – You aren’t limited to chocolate chips.
 Feel free to mix in chocolate chunks, chopped nuts, or dried fruit.
 You can also fold in sprinkles, white chocolate chips, caramel chips, or peanut butter chips.

 - Make it a sundae – These individual chocolate cakes are perfect for hot fudge ice cream sundaes.
 They’re delicious when served with a scoop of vanilla ice cream, whipped cream, hot fudge sauce, and a cherry!

 You’re probably used to letting your cakes cool completely, but these gooey chocolate mug cakes are best enjoyed straight from the microwave.
 The mug cakes will begin to harden the longer as they cool to room temperature.